irahbt/simple-sourdough/testing.md

 ### Returning User Goals
 #### As a returning, I want to:
 1. Browse all products and recipes
-    - If user's arrived on the shop page via the 'all' navigation all products will be visable.
+    - If user arrived at the shop page via the 'all' navigation all products will be visible.

 2. Browse via product category
-    - If user's arrived on the shop page via the 'tools' or 'ingredients' the products will be filtered by their respective category with the category name displayed e.g:
+    - If user arrived at the shop page via the 'tools' or 'ingredients' the products will be filtered by their respective category with the category name displayed e.g:

     ![Shop Filter](./static/images/readme-images/products/shop-filter.png)

 3. Search for product and/or recipe by name or description
-    - The search bar is in the navigation bar and can therefore be accessed from anywhere in the website.
+    - The search bar is in the navigation bar and can therefore be accessed from anywhere on the website.
     - The entered search term searches both products and recipes names and descriptions and returns the results.

 4. Easily see what I've searched for and the search results